MultiverseLearningProducts/swe/src/bootcamp/wk2/day5.md

 # Week 2 > Day 5

 ## Overview of the day
+*Coach notes: If students do not have time to reach this lesson then they can checkout the solution code and run it instead.
+Instructions are at the bottom of this page*

 The aim of today is to learn the ORM pattern for the most popular SQL ORM available for Node.js - [Sequelize](https://www.npmjs.com/package/sequelize).
 There are similar frameworks available for other languages, for example:
    * [Hibernate for Java](https://hibernate.org/)